telzul/atom-bracket-close-jump/README.md

 This moves the cursor behind the closing brackets next to it.
 By now this only saves you from using the arrow keys.

-At the moment the following characters are recognized: ',",),],}
+At the moment the following characters are recognized:

-Default key is tab
+    ',",),],}

 # TODOs
 * add settings for recognizable characters